passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.accountInformation.getUserHoldings`<a id="snaptradeaccountinformationgetuserholdings"></a>

-List balances, positions and orders for the specified account
+Lists balances, positions and orders for the specified account as well as option_positions and account metadata.
+The data returned is similar to the data returned over the more fine-grained **positions**, **orders** and **balances** endpoints.

 #### 🛠️ Usage<a id="🛠️-usage"></a>